 How is Raise different from other mommy blogs?

 Motherhood is evolving, but the dialogue is not.
 Mainstream media is still created with traditional, biological mothers in mind.
-Raise is devoted to non-traditional motherhood; stories of stepparenting, adoption, foster parenting, surrogacy, raising your family member or non-family member.
-One out of every 11 children in America lives with a non-biological parent.*
+Raise is devoted to non-traditional motherhood; stories of stepparenting, adoption, foster care, surrogacy, raising relatives, and even non-family members.
+One out of every 10 children in America lives with a non-biological parent.*

-*According to the most recent data available from the U.S. Census Bureau, 2.3 million children under the age of 18 live with a stepparent.
-1.5 million children are adopted.
-1.7 million are being raised by non-parent family members, and 1.2 million live with a foster parent or non-family member.
+*According to the most recent data available from the U.S. Census Bureau, 4.6 million children under the age of 18 live with a stepparent.
+1.5 million children are adopted, and 3.6 million are being raised by a grandparent.